FHA vs Conventional Loan: Which Is Right for You?

 Total cost example: $300K home

 FHA with 3.5% down: ~$2,300/month all-in (P&I, taxes, insurance, MIP).
 Conventional with 5% down: ~$2,250/month.
 Conventional with 20% down: ~$1,920/month.
 Over 30 years the differences add to tens of thousands.
+Run your own numbers in the mortgage calculator or compare cash needed in the down payment calculator.

 Use the calculator